ARWNI2S/TheCorporateWars/whitepaper/technologies/gameplay/zero-sum.md

 - s = selected strategy profile,
 - $$r_i(s)$$ = outcome (position, influence, presence...) of player _i_

-## Implementation
+### Implementation

-In **The Corporate Wars**, this principle frames the game as an interactive system where constant exchanges between _policies_ take place within controlled boundaries.
+In **The Corporate Wars**, this principle frames the game as an interactive system where constant exchanges between _polities_ take place within controlled boundaries.

 Although their forms, intensities, and expressions may vary, the overall scale of interaction remains constant.